R-bellH/ki_Geo_project/README.md

 **2\.
 Enter Sentinel Hub API Keys in config**

-Replace client_id and client_secret in `config` in root with your API keys.
+Replace client_id and client_secret in [config](config) with your API keys.
 Credentials can be obtained by creating a [free Sentinel Hub account](https://www.sentinel-hub.com/).

 **3\.
 Install Python and Node dependencies:**